JCP 2.10: Process Document

 Appeal Ballot: The EC ballot to override a first-level decision on a TCK test challenge.

-Ballot: See Appeal Ballot, Final Approval Ballot, Final Approval Reconsideration Ballot, JSR Approval Ballot, JSR Reconsideration Ballot, JSR Renewal Ballot, JSR Renewal Reconsideration Ballot, JSR Withdrawal Ballot, Maintenance Review Ballot, Maintenance Renewal Ballot, Maintenance Release Withdrawal Ballot, Public Draft Specification Approval Ballot, Public Draft Specification Reconsideration Ballot, Transfer Ballot.
+Ballot: See Appeal Ballot, Final Approval Ballot, Final Approval Reconsideration Ballot, JSR Approval Ballot, JSR Reconsideration Ballot, JSR Renewal Ballot, JSR Renewal Reconsideration Ballot, JSR Withdrawal Ballot, Maintenance Review Ballot, Maintenance Renewal Ballot, Maintenance Release Withdrawal Ballot, Public Review Ballot, Public Draft Specification Reconsideration Ballot, Transfer Ballot.
+Unless otherwise noted in this document all Ballots last for 7 days.

 Dormant Specification (Dormant): A Specification that the PMO has determined has no assigned Specification Lead or Maintenance Lead, or that is not being actively developed and on which no further development is anticipated.

-Early Draft Review: A 30 to 90 day period during which the public reviews and comments on the draft Specification.
+Early Draft Review: A 15 to 90 day period (the length to be set at the discretion of the Spec Lead) during which the public reviews and comments on the draft Specification.

-Expert Group (EG): The group of Experts who develop or make significant revisions to a Specification.
+Expert Group (EG): The group of JCP Members who develop or make significant revisions to a Specification.

 Final Draft: The final draft of the Specification that will be put forward for EC approval.

-Final Release: The final stage in the JSR development process when the Specification, RI, and TCK have been completed and can be licensed by implementors.
+Final Release: The final stage in the JSR development process when the Specification, RI, and TCK have been completed and can be licensed by implementers.

-First-Level TCK Appeals Process: The process defined by the Spec Lead that allows implementors of the Specification to appeal one or more tests defined by the Specification's TCK.
+First-Level TCK Appeals Process: The process defined by the Spec Lead that allows implementers of the Specification to appeal one or more tests defined by the Specification's TCK.

 Issue: an explicit reference to an item defined in an Issue Tracker.